ScottKwang/CodeWithFriends-Spring2020/how_to_join.md

 permalink: /how_to_join/
 ---

 Fill out [this form](https://geni.us/CWF_Spring2020_Signup) to sign up for the event.
+You may sign up at any time before the end of May.

 You have until **Friday May 29th** to submit your projects.

 ### Examples

-Here are some examples of projects that you could work on during the event!
+Here are some examples of projects that you could work on:

 - Deej hates it when a song he doesn't to listen to starts to play while he's in the shower.
 He decides to make a waterproof bluetooth **next** button that he can hang from his shower head.
 - Scott wants to track his ongoing projects but doesn't want to buy a subscription to use Asana or JIRA.
 He decides to build a task tracker!